 "No!
 Don't do that!"
 Gwen moved to intercept, flustered by the formality.

 "Told you so," Lulan complained at her brother, relaxing.

-“That doesn’t matter.”
-Kusu shot his sister a glare of annoyance.
-“This is proper!”
+"That doesn't matter."
+Kusu shot his sister a glare of vexation.
+"This is proper!"

-“Please, you’re making this awkward for me…” Gwen walked past the pair casually, inferring that truly, she wasn't keen to stand on ceremony.
+"Please, you're making this awkward."
+Gwen walked past the pair casually, inferring she wasn't keen to stand on ceremony.
 "Come on, let's sit together."

 "See?"
 Lulan scoffed.

 They turned their eyes toward Petra.

 "Petra Kuznetsova," the Russian brunette introduced herself.
 "I am Gwen's cousin and roommate."

 "Miss Kuznetsova."
 The both of them tipped their chins respectfully.
 Petra was as infamous a second-year as they come.
 After all, the girl was The Flower—or, as some would say—the Ice Queen of Fudan.